-With the Windows 10 October Update well underway there comes the inevitable issues with applying the update.
+With every Windows 10 Update, there comes the almost inevitable issues and problems with applying it.
 While some users can run through the update process without a hitch, others only appear to get so far before the PC reboots and rolls back the changes; some don’t even get that far.

 An update as complex as this requires a lot of components to fall into line.
 Although Microsoft have put the update through rigorous testing, on a wide variety of different system specifications, there will always be some systems out there that refuse to behave the way you or the update wants.

 Sometimes a fix can come from simply updating one of the drivers on the system.
 For example, one of our systems wouldn’t apply the October Update until we had installed the latest Nvidia driver.
 More often than not, though, the issue could be something to do with a bad downloaded file.